Watering

 Symptoms

-• the translucent 'windows' near the leaf tips looking dull or sunken
+• the translucent 'windows' near the leaf tips, on varieties that have them, looking dull or sunken

-• rosette pulling inward and looking smaller than usual
+• the rosette pulling inward and looking smaller in overall diameter than usual

-• leaves that feel slightly soft but not mushy
+• leaves that feel slightly soft under gentle pressure but not fully mushy or collapsed

 Causes